 Visitor Record Canada – Not a Re-entry Document

-Dorothy, a US citizen, believes she may visit Canada at any time.
-In fact, one of her friends told Dorothy she doesn’t require a visa or an eTA to visit Canada.
+Dorothy is a US citizen.
+One of her friends told Dorothy she doesn’t require a visa or an eTA to visit Canada.
 Consequently, Dorothy drives up to the world of Canucks.
 A Canadian border services officer questions her at the Windsor land crossing.
 The officer asks her why she is visiting Canada and how much money she has for her trip.
 While the officer allows Dorothy to enter Canada, he hands her a Visitor Record.
 Dorothy wonders what a Visitor Record is and how it could impact her visit to Canada.

 Millions of visitors travel to Canada every year.
 Of course, their reasons for visiting Canada could be spending time with family or friends, tourism, business trips, etc.